lucasvolkmer/d2l-en-branch/chapter_deep-learning-computation/use-gpu.md

 transferência de dados entre dispositivos.
 Por exemplo, ao treinar redes neurais em um servidor com uma GPU, normalmente preferimos que os parâmetros do modelo residam na GPU.

-Next, we need to confirm that
-the GPU version of MXNet is installed.
-If a CPU version of MXNet is already installed, we need to uninstall it first.
-For example, use the `pip uninstall mxnet` command, then install the corresponding MXNet version according to your CUDA version.
-Assuming you have CUDA 10.0 installed, you can install the MXNet version that supports CUDA 10.0 via `pip install mxnet-cu100`.

 Em seguida, precisamos confirmar que a versão GPU do MXNet está instalada.